facebook/zstd/zstd_compression_format.md

 ### Prerequisites
 To decode a compressed block, the following elements are necessary :
-- Previous decoded blocks, up to a distance of `windowSize`, or all frame's previous blocks in "single segment" mode.
+- Previous decoded blocks, up to a distance of `windowSize`, or all previous blocks in "single segment" mode.
 - List of "recent offsets" from previous compressed block.
-- Decoding tables of previous compressed block for each symbol type (literals, litLength, matchLength, offset)
+- Decoding tables of previous compressed block for each symbol type (literals, litLength, matchLength, offset).

 ### Literals section

-Literals are compressed using order-0 huffman compression.
+Literals are compressed using huffman compression.
 During sequence phase, literals will be entangled with match copy operations.
 All literals are regrouped in the first part of the block.
 They can be decoded first, and then copied during sequence operations,